thad75/TP-ENSEA-ELEVE/README.md

-# TP ENSEA Eleve
+# TP AI ENSEA

+This repository contains each AI Labs given to ENSEA Engineering Students following the Deep Learning Course.
 ## Table of Contents

 * [SIA](3A/SIA)
 * [TP IA](2A/Option%20IA)
 * [Majeur Signal](2A/Majeure%20Signal)

-## SIA
+## 3A

-Here you will find the Lab given to the SIA
+This folder contains every labs given to 3rd year SIA students.

-## TP IA
+## 2A

-Here you will find the lab given to the IA Option for 2a
+This folder contains every labs given to 2nd year ENSEA students

 ## How to